sud0woodo/DCOMrade/README.md

 * Currently the script does try to release any instantiated / activated DCOM applications but some activations start new processes (such as Internet Explorer), the process could be stopped but this would mean that if a user on the target system is using that particular application, this process will stop for them as well;
 * Another thing, which probably has to do with bad my coding skills, is that the script might introduce considerable load on the target system if the target system does not have a lot of resources.
 Be considerate when using this in a production environment or on servers;
 * The script might take some time to execute completely, this depends on the amount of DCOM applications and the size of the vulnerable subset file.

+## Acknowledgements
+This script was inspired by a DCOM lateral movement workshop that was given by Eva Tanaskoska, without this workshop the whole idea for trying to enumerate this with automation would never be conceived.

+Thanks to Matt Nelson's (a.k.a. [@enigma0x3](https://twitter.com/enigma0x3)) research I was able to find enough information to come up with a form of automation.

+Philip Tsukerman's [article](https://www.cybereason.com/blog/dcom-lateral-movement-techniques) which sums up most of the available DCOM techniques for lateral movement and going into how these work.